ZNLP/SOTA-MT/README.md

 \* denotes that they did not report their reimplementation of NAT. # denotes that the authors report their reimplementation of NAT and the BLEU score is 19.69 on WMT14 en-de.

-[17Jiatao Gu, James Bradbury, Caiming Xiong, Victor OK Li and Richard Socher.
+[17 Jiatao Gu, James Bradbury, Caiming Xiong, Victor OK Li and Richard Socher.
 2018.
 Non-autoregressive Neural Machine Translation.
-In Proc. of ICLR 2018.
+In Proc. of ICLR 2018. \
 [18] Junliang Guo, Xu Tan, Di He, Tao Qin, Linli Xu and Tie-Yan Liu.
 2019.
 Non-autoregressive Neural mMchine Translation with Enhanced Decoder Input.
-In Proc. of AAAI 2019.
+In Proc. of AAAI 2019. \
 [19] Yiren Wang, Fei Tian, Di He, Tao Qin, ChengXiang Zhai and Tie-Yan Liu.
 2019.
 Non-Autoregressive Machine Translation with Auxiliary Regularization.
-In Proc. of AAAI 2019.
+In Proc. of AAAI 2019. \
 [20] Zhuohan Li, Zi Lin, Di He, Fei Tian, Tao Qin, Liwei Wang and Tie-Yan Liu.
 2019.
 Hint-based training for non-autoregressive machine translation.
-In Proc. of EMNLP 2019.
+In Proc. of EMNLP 2019. \
 [21] Bingzhen Wei, Mingxuan Wang, Hao Zhou, Junyang Lin and Xu Sun.
 2019.
 Imitation Learning for Non-autoregressive Neural Machine Translation.
-In Proc. of ACL 2019.
+In Proc. of ACL 2019. \
 [22] Qiu Ran, Yankai Lin, Peng Li and Jie Zhou.
 2019.
 Guiding Non-Autoregressive Neural Machine Translation Decoding with Reordering Information. arXiv:1911.02215.